-The Pathfinder School's PRIDE Program is designed to propel 18 to 21 year-old students with mild to moderate needs into their transition to life after school.
+The PRIDE Program at Sunrise and Pathfinder schools is designed to propel 18 to 21 year-old students with mild to moderate special needs into their transition to life after school.

-The full-time PRIDE Program provides an intense training experience through real world opportunities in the community and activities within Pathfinder School.
+The full-time PRIDE Program provides an intense training experience through real world opportunities in the community and activities within the classroom.

 What is PRIDE?
-Pride is an acronym that spells out the numerous skills and concepts instilled in our students.
+Pride is an acronym that spells out the numerous skills and concepts instilled in our special education students.

-- Personal maintainence.
+- Personal maintenance.
 We believe that good hygiene and grooming fosters self esteem.
 Social interactions and success in the workplace begin with taking care of yourself.

 - Recreation and leisure opportunities.
 Productive recreation and leisure activities are the key to a balanced lifestyle.